lint-staged/lint-staged/README.md

 }
 ```

 Notice that the linting commands now are nested into the `linters` object.
-The following options are available for advance configuration:
+The following options are available for advanced configuration:

 #### Options